marswanttobeanalyst/ML/README.md

 ###### Gradient Descent
 an algorithm that you can use to try to minimize any function

+repeat both formula with new parameter each time until reach convergence (local minima):

 ```math
  w := w - \alpha \frac{1}{m} \sum_{i=1}^{m} \left( \hat{y}^{(i)} - y^{(i)} \right) x^{(i)}
 ```